AustralianSDAF/s1_preproc/insar_processing/README.md

 - Over moving objects

 NOTE:
-- The orbit track spacing and revisit rate is significantly decreased at near the equator.
+- The orbit track spacing and revisit rate is significantly decreased at latitudes near the equator.
 - Sentinel-1B has stopped data transmission from December 23, 2021 therefore you may be unable to obtain good interferometric products from this point forward as the phase difference cannot be exploited.
 ___
 ## Setup (Conda)